-- Help girls find appropriate activities.
-Unsupervised time is associated with earlier sexual activity, researchers note.
-Clubs, hobbies, and volunteering can help balance out the pull of romance and build a great sense of purpose.
+- Help her find appropriate activities.
+Unsupervised time has been linked with earlier sexual activity.
+Clubs, hobbies, and volunteering can help balance out the pull of romance.

 - Work with your school.
 Find out what the school is teaching about sex, and fill in any gaps.

 - Watch out for media.
-Teens who watch lots of sexy shows are twice as likely to get pregnant, according to one recent study.
-And more than 75 percent of prime-time shows have sexual content.
+Teens who watch lots of sexy shows are twice as likely to get pregnant, one study found.
 Be selective about kids’ TV, Internet, movie, and music access.

 You may worry that talking about birth control sends the message that it’s okay for a girl to have sex.
 You can state very clearly that you don’t want your daughter to have sex.
 But, because nearly half of all 15- to 19-year-olds in the United States have had sex, it makes sense to talk about birth control, too.